 6. Genetic Problem

-There are some health problems due to a genetic disorder such as muscular dystrophy, Down’s syndrome, cleft palate etc. children with these problems suffer from a weak muscle tone.
+There are some health problems due to a genetic disorder such as muscular dystrophy, Down’s syndrome, cleft palate which cause children with these problems to suffer from a weak muscle tone.
 These problems can result in snoring.

 Asthma generally occurs due to inflamed nasal airways.
 Asthma makes breathing very difficult, especially for children.
 It can lead to snoring.